 Survey development

 We developed a survey to test knowledge and attitudes toward the following: 1) Risks of adolescent childbearing; 2) Family planning for adolescents, with emphasis on LARC methods; and 3) Education for adolescent females, particularly as it relates to childbearing.
 Twelve knowledge items and 14 attitude items were included.
 Nine items were modified from a study of US adolescents’ knowledge and attitudes toward the IUD (Whitaker et al., 2010), and three items were modified from the National Longitudinal Study of Adolescent Health (Harris et al., 2009).
 The remaining 14 items were original and guided by conversations with stakeholders and community members from an April 2013 visit by the study team, as well as information from the Ghana Demographic and Health Survey (Ghana Statistical Service et al., 2009).
 Items used a visual five-point Likert scale to accommodate non-literate individuals and ranged from 1 – Strongly Disagree (frowning face) to 5 – Strongly Agree (smiling face).
+Sample survey items are shown in Figure 1.
+Face validity for the new items was established by consensus among the authors, one of whom had lived in Manso Nkwanta.
 The primary outcomes were change in knowledge and attitudes about LARC for female adolescents and parents of female adolescents after an educational intervention.
-The same knowledge and attitude items were used on the baseline and post-intervention surveys
+The same knowledge and attitude items were used on the baseline and post-intervention surveys.

 Recruitment